If something is not all it’s cracked up to be, that means it was a disappointment. It failed to meet expectations.

 The Origin Of “It’s Not All It’s Cracked Up To Be”

-Anyways, the earliest I could find of this expression in print is from the year 1835.
-A politician named Davy Crockett is quoted as having used the phrase.
-When commenting on someone running for president, he said:
+Anyway, the earliest I could find this expression in print is the year 1835.
+Davy Crockett, a politician at the time, was quoted as having used the phrase.
+For instance, when commenting on someone running for president, he said:

 “Martin Van Buren is not the man he is cracked up to be.”

 - Ashley recommended me one of her favorite movies.
-She was hyping it up a lot and we do tend to have similar film tastes, so I was excited to see it, especially because she hyped it up so much.
-However, after watching the movie, it’s not all it’s cracked up to be.
+She was hyping it up a lot and we do tend to have similar taste in films, so I gave it a watch.
+I have to say, it’s not all it’s cracked up to be.

 - My friend said this game would be super fun, but it’s not all that.

 Tip: We have tons of common phrases and sayings on here that you can learn about.
 We have different categories for them too, such as animals, sports, and food.
 To find all of these phrases and sayings, use the menu at the top.
 After you select a letter, you will be taken to a list of expressions that correspond to the letter you selected.